 For next year we plan on growing less varieties, more volume and will be more particular about the varieties we select.
 We want heavy producers.
 This year we had nine types of tomatoes and four of them were cherry types.
 It was a real pain (although delicious) to process those.
 I also grew frivolous things like peanuts and gourds that took up valuable space in the garden.
-I got a total of SIX peanuts out of that arrangement.
-No more of that!
-We will also be taking our first stab at growing a cash crop of heirloom garlic.
+We ended up with a mere SIX peanuts out of that arrangement (lol).